-The RAF - together with governance, risk culture and risk management and control functions - is the foundation of the prudent management of credit institutions.
-The RAS, the cornerstone of the RAF, outlines all levels and types of risk that the institution is willing to accept, within its risk capacity, to achieve its strategic objectives and business plans.
+The risk appetite framework (RAF) - together with governance, risk culture and risk management and control functions - forms the foundation for the prudent management of credit institutions.
+The risk appetite statement (RAS), the cornerstone of the RAF, outlines all levels and types of risk that the institution is willing to accept, within its risk capacity, to achieve its strategic objectives and implement its business plans.